edgeworx/docs/content/en/docs/ai/_index.md

 ## Immediate and conditional AI processing

-While the Darcy AI Pipeline is intended for executing AI processing against all incoming data, there are times when you may want to run an AI process against arbitrary data immediately.
+While the Darcy AI pipeline is intended for executing AI processing against all incoming data, there are times when you may want to run an AI process against arbitrary data immediately.
 You may also want to selectively run an AI process under certain conditions but not others.

-The Pipeline object provides a method for executing a Perceptor against arbitrary data.
+The pipeline object provides a method for executing a Perceptor against arbitrary data.
 You can use any Perceptor.
 The data you pass must be in the form of a StreamData object, which means that you can put any data in the object but you must also add an integer timestamp.